Color Change | What to Expect from your Pressed Florals

 You know we had to start with a classic!

-White Roses - when pressed, white roses tend to take on a more antiqued look (as do most white flowers).
+When pressed, white roses tend to take on a more antiqued look (as do most white flowers).
 Stark white roses transform into a creamy blonde hue that we just love.

 Pro-tip: Although our white archival background is a winner, these blooms will truly shine in our float frame option.